HTB Academy - Active Directory Enumeration and Attacks

 From Linux

-Tools that can be used: Responder
+Tools that can be used: Responder, Inveigh and Metasploit.

-Useful Responder
+Useful Responder options:

-To crack hashes, we can use hashcat
+To crack hashes, we can use hashcat on mode 5600 (NTLM).

 From Windows

-Tools that can be used: Inveigh
+Tools that can be used: Inveigh.

 - Note that

-is also available as an executable.
+Responderis also available as an executable.

-To use Inveigh
+To use Inveigh:

 Import-Module .\Inveigh.ps1